 Starting with Battlefield 2, the series records the players’ online stats, allowing them to get rank promotions, weapons, and awards like pins, ribbons, and medals.

-All Battlefield games have a class system where each class features different primary weapons along with equipment, thus differentiating the players’ roles on the battlefield.
+All Battlefield games in order have a class system where each class features different primary weapons along with equipment, thus differentiating the players’ roles on the battlefield.
 Additionally, all Battlefield games let you engage others in melee combat with a knife.

 Now, maps that are almost fully destructible have become sort of a Battlefield trademark.
 While we’re on the subject of destruction, Battlefield 2042, the newest entry to the series boasts some of the most intense destruction in Battlefield yet.
 But we’ll get to that later.